 Patrick Myers grew up in the Dover-Foxcroft area, went to school at Foxcroft Academy, earned a Bachelor's Degree in English Literature from the University of Maine in Orono, and then had to get out of the state for awhile.

 After travelling around the country and the world for 10 years he realized that it was time to head home.
 He and his wife bought the house in Sebec that he grew up in and settled down.
-A year later he was hired as the Center Theatre's founding Executive Director.
+A year later, in 2005, he was hired as the Center Theatre's founding Executive Director.

-Aside from his work as Executive Director of the Center Theatre, Patrick is on the Board of Directors of the Piscataquis Regional Food Center and The Commons at Central Hall.
+Aside from his work as Executive Director of the Center Theatre, Patrick is on the Board of Directors of the Piscataquis Regional Food Center and Central hall Commons.
 He also volunteers with the Slightly Off-Center Players Community Theater group.

 Tammy Parker is a familiar face around the Center Theatre.
 While never getting on stage herself, her daughter Rebeclyn has been in many shows and Tammy has helped out backstage and as Secretary of the Slightly Off-Center Players.